mangecoeur/document-outline/spec/setext.md

 ---
 front: matter
 in: yaml
----
+...

 ------------------------
-Might start with heading
+Might start with heading: and have colon
 ------------------------